B.C. adds 497 cases as Canada approves 1st COVID-19 vaccine for kids

 In a joint statement released by provincial health officer Dr. Bonnie Henry and Health Minister Adrian Dix, the two said they "look forward to making the pediatric vaccine available for 360,000 young British Columbians as soon as possible."

-The latest cases bring the province to 214,636 confirmed infections since the pandemic began, and 2,293 confirmed deaths.

-The rolling seven-day average for new cases ticked up slightly, from 410 on Thursday to 414 on Friday.

-There are currently 3,420 active cases of COVID-19 in B.C., according to the BCCDC.
+There are currently 3,420 active cases of COVID-19 in B.C., according to the ministry.

 That total includes 358 infectious patients in hospital, 109 of them in intensive care units.

-The BCCDC's update indicates that the largest share of Friday's new infections were found in the Interior Health region, where 146 new cases were confirmed.
+The largest share of Friday's new infections were found in the Interior Health region, where 146 new cases were confirmed.

 Elsewhere, Fraser Health added 138 cases, Northern Health added 78, Island Health added 71 and Vancouver Coastal Health added 64.